bitmark-inc/autonomy-docs/MVA.md

 ![ApplicationArchitecture](<https://raw.githubusercontent.com/bitmark-inc/autonomy-docs/main/images/block/application/ApplicationArchitecture.png> "ApplicationArchitecture")

 ### 2. Account/Keys management (in keys storage)
-* Use parts of [latest module from Gordian Cosigner](https://github.com/BlockchainCommons/GordianCosigner-Catalyst/tree/master/GordianSigner/Helpers) to generate seed and required keys to ensure compabilities with Gordian System.
+* Use parts of [latest module from Gordian Cosigner](https://github.com/BlockchainCommons/GordianCosigner-Catalyst/tree/master/GordianSigner/Helpers) to generate seed and required keys to ensure compatibility with Gordian System.
 * Recovery and platform cosigner keypairs are generated independently from Application's process.
     * Recovery cosigner keypair will be sharded immediately after generated, and its key storage will just store shards.
     * Platform cosigner keypair keeps its privatekey separated from Application, only receive PSBTs and sign them.